cknight/kv-client-website/docs/consistency-and-caching.md

 between batches of 500.

 \*\* Eventual consistency is used for Export to take advantage of the higher performance.
-As this operation uses `list` to extract the data from the source DB, it's only consistent within batches of 500 keys.
-Therefore eventual consistency is used for it's higher performance to reduce the overall window of time the operation needs to complete (during which it is more vulnerable to inconsistent data)
+As this operation uses `list` to extract all data from the source DB, it's only consistent within batches of 500 keys.
+Therefore eventual consistency is used for it's higher performance to reduce the overall window of time the operation needs to complete (during which it is more vulnerable to inconsistent data).

 \*\*\* Copy and delete have two consistency constraints.
 The first is a non-guarantee of consistency of data when working with more than 500 keys (e.g.